 In theory, paid advertising is not an integral part of an inbound marketing strategy.
 And you can do without it if you have limited means at your disposal.

 On the other hand, if you can afford it, it would be a shame not to make some use of it.
-Paid search, Google Ads, and social media ads are all paid techniques that let you target specific prospects, and which help further amplify content when you need it.
+Paid search, Google Ads, and social media ads are all paid techniques that let you target specific prospects, and help further amplify content when you need it.
+Attracting new people to your site is part of how to get revenue, but you need to be focused on which media, your target market and to have messages in your ads and campaigns that will speak to your customer’s pain points.
+You can become a customer-focused website, rather than product-based.

 Still stuck trying to draw up your marketing budget?
 Wondering how you can effectively allocate your budget between the different areas of expenditure?
 We’ve put together this template to help you work it out!